-Needless to say, SEO is one of the most cost-effective ways to increase visibility around your brand.
+Needless to say, SEO is a crucial part of any eCommerce marketing strategy.
+It’s one of the most cost-effective ways to increase visibility around your brand.
 Crack open this guide for tips on how to master eCommerce SEO and drive traffic to your online store.

 Fun fact: all Wix sites are backed by a solid infrastructure that's built with SEO in mind.
 Get started with Wix eCommerce today.

 Ecommerce SEO is the process of optimizing each page of your online store so that it gets discovered, indexed, and ranked by search engines like Google.
 Billions of new pages and sites are published every day, so it’s in your best interest to make your pages easier to find and rank by following SEO best practices.

 More than three-quarters of consumers (78%) say that they’ve spent more time researching products or brands online than in stores.
 Search engines are largely to thank for this, with more than 8.8 billion searches occurring in a given day, according to Internet Live Stats.

 This means that there’s a lot of potential money to be made.
 Your buyers could be googling anything from “how to treat damaged hair” to “car replacement parts.”
 By optimizing each page of your site—from your homepage to your product pages—for SEO, you give yourself a higher chance of ranking for these terms.